 There are no reviews for the Atari 8-bit release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

-, combining his typical preoccupation of repeating and inverted tessellated patterns of animal silhouettes as well as a rendering of an exotic polyhedron.
-Though it is not a direct adaptation of any of his works, it is evocative of the 1948 wood engraving Stars
+Cover artThe game's striking and distinctive cover artwork is apparently an homage to the work of Dutch artist M.C.
+Escher, combining his typical preoccupation of repeating and inverted tessellated patterns of animal silhouettes as well as a rendering of an exotic polyhedron.
+Though it is not a direct adaptation of any of his works, it is evocative of the 1948 wood engraving Stars.

 - Computer Gaming World